Xero balances your books but can't tell you which block of blueberries actually made money

 Exactly what you get

 You get a costing engine that turns real picker, shed and freight inputs into true cost-per-tray and per-block profit, rolled up by grade, channel and season.
 Compliance stays in Xero or QuickBooks, or is handled in the build.
-It draws labour from your HR (Human Resources) software, volumes from your ERP (Enterprise Resource Planning) and inventory management software, and surfaces the results in a business intelligence dashboard so the numbers drive next season's planting.
+It draws labour from your HR (Human Resources) software, volumes from your ERP (Enterprise Resource Planning) and inventory management software, and surfaces the results in a business intelligence (BI) dashboard so the numbers drive next season's planting.

 How to choose a developer in Coffs Harbour